MENU

 *How to reach JR Choshi Station from Tokyo:

-The Limited-Express Shiosai train departing from Tokyo Station and bound for Choshi Station runs 7 times per day on weekdays and 4 times per day on weekends and holidays.
+The Limited-Express Shiosai train departs from Tokyo Station, bound for Choshi Station.
 The ride takes less than 2 hours.

 Iinuma Kannon at Kannon Station